Antiblanks/he-dan.antiblanks.com/_posts/2018-09-25-journal-system-setup.markdown

 ## What's next?...

-In my next related Journal System post I will go on to implement a better styling solution using [SASS](https://sass-lang.com/) and [BEM](http://getbem.com/) and apply some styling to give my blog some personality.
+In my next related Journal System post I will go on to implement a better styling solution using [SASS](https://sass-lang.com/) and [BEM](http://getbem.com/) and apply some much needed styling to give my blog some personality.

 ## References